Student assessment and selection for support

 Teacher-based judgements using formative assessment are recommended as the method to monitor student learning throughout 2022.

 The assessment data collected in Term 1 2022 should inform initial differentiation based on identified areas of learning need.
 Using the to measure, monitor and evaluate impact provides an opportunity for teachers to adapt practice when progress is not being made to ensure the learning needs of students are being met.

 Schools should monitor student learning gains during short (5 to 8 week) cycles utilising a range of classroom-based assessment strategies, in conjunction with existing or developing teacher moderation processes.
 These assessment strategies can include:

 - student self-reflection and goal setting, including recording their own progress against identified learning goals (dependent on student and context)

 - moderation of assessment of student work samples

 - recording and analysing observations of student verbal responses or student problem solving with the class using assessment rubrics

 - formative assessment tasks undertaken during tutoring sessions.

 Where applicable, students’ existing IEPs should be used to monitor student learning.
-Schools can decide to develop an IEP for all students receiving support from a tutor as part of the TLI.
-Remember that developing an IEP is a collaborative effort, and parents or carers with relevant SSSO staff, where appropriate, must be consulted.
+Schools can choose to develop an IEP for any students receiving support from a tutor as part of the TLI who are not already on a mandated IEP.
+Schools are encouraged to collaboratively develop IEPs in consultation with tutors, classroom teachers, and parents or carers along with relevant SSSO staff, where appropriate.

 Student learning goals developed for the Tutor Learning initiative should be reflected in IEPs.
 The school improvement team and classroom teachers should support tutors to deliver identified and agreed components of students' IEPs, including the ongoing assessment of those agreed learning components.